ESG header (1)

 These are significant, society-wide challenges, and we believe that by focussing on our environmental, social and governance obligations we can play our part.
 It is not just the right thing to do, it is also the best way to achieve long-term sustainable returns.

-You can read more about the Trust's priorities by expanding the sections on sustainability, equality, diversity and inclusion, social mobility and SEND below:
+You can read more about the Trust's priorities by expanding the sections on sustainability, equality, diversity and inclusion, social justice and SEND below:

 Sustainability